Simbioz/sketch-frametool/README.md

 # sketch-frametool

+This plugin extracts layer frames as JSON (and more).

 _This plugin was created using `skpm`.
 For a detailed explanation on how things work, checkout the [skpm Readme](https://github.com/skpm/skpm/blob/master/README.md)._

 ## Usage